 The paper is organized as follows.
-Section 2 describes the mathematical machinery and the notations that will be used through the rest of the paper.
-In Section 3 we construct well-known $(q-1)$-dimensional representations of the groups $\SL(2,\mathbb{F}_q)$.
-In Section 4 we prove that certain representations of the groups $\SL(2,\mathbb{F}_{2^{2k+1}})$ produce an infinite family of optimal $(2^{2k+1}-1)$-dimensional real line systems.
-Finally, in Section 5 we give an infinite family of optimal $(3^k-1)/2$-dimensional complex line systems related to representations of the groups $\SL(2,\mathbb{F}_{3^k})$.
+In Section 2 we describe the mathematical machinery and the notations that will be used through the rest of the paper.
+In Section 3 we construct well-known $(q-1)$-dimensional representations of $\SL(2,\mathbb{F}_q)$.
+In Section 4 we construct real infinite family of optimal line systems related to certain $2^{2k+1}-1$-dimensional representations of $\SL(2,\mathbb{F}_{2^{2k+1}})$.
+Finally, in Section 5 we construct complex infinite family of optimal line systems related to $(3^k-1)/2$-dimensional representations of $\SL(2,\mathbb{F}_{3^k})$.